 Instructions

-4. 4.
-In a separate bowl, whisk together the flour, baking powder, cinnamon, and cloves.
+2. In a medium bowl, whisk together the flour, baking soda, cinnamon, cloves, and nutmeg.
+Set aside.

 Notes